blbrodie/blbrodie.github.io/_posts/2019-11-17-the-language-agnostic-all-purpose-incredible-makefile.md

 Let's formulate this as a Makefile, where we have four trip legs we need to coordinate.

-1. Flight from Los Angeles to Krakáw, Poland
+1. Flight from Los Angeles to Kraków, Poland
 2. Drive from Krakáw, Poland to Riga
 3. Fly from Riga to Tromsø
 4. Fly from Tromsø to Los Angeles